cta-wave/device-observation-framework/README.md

 ![image](images/good_and_bad_capture_example.png)

 ### How to verify the camera setup
-For the initial set up, we recommand a user try to run a sequential track playback test.
+For the initial set up, we recommend a user try to run a sequential track playback test.

 From Test Runner select and run the "*/<selected_tests_group>/sequential-track-playback__stream__.html*" test.
 (See Test Runner documentation for how to run tests: https://github.com/cta-wave/dpctf-test-runner and https://web-platform-tests.org/running-tests/ ).

 Once the recording is taken, the following steps should be followed to verify the camera setup and the recording:
 * Try playing back the recording to check that the full duration of the test session is recorded.
 * The recording captured full clear QR codes.
-Nothing obscured the screen, there is no blur in the QR codes and they are not too dim or too bright.
+Nothing obscured the screen, there is no blur in the QR codes, and they are not too dim or too bright.
 The focus is stable for the whole duration of the recording.
 * Try to run the OF with the recording, and there shall be no exceptions or error raised by OF.
 When the camera/device set up does not meet the requirement, which makes it unable to capture clear QR codes, the following exceptions will be raised by OF.

 ```shell